Table of Contents

 The paste of seed powder with water is applied topically.

-The decoction prepared from whole plant is given in dose of 50-100 ml.
+The decoction prepared from whole plant is given in a dose of 50-100 ml.

-Decoction of plant is used to wash wounds and ulcers.
+Decoction of the plant are used to wash wounds, and ulcers.

 Caution, Side effects, Warning